mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 After some research, I saw some comments that the Asus Prime A320I-K requires a BIOS upgrade before it can work with the Athlon 3000G.
 I remember seeing that during parts selection, and I breezed by it.
 I've done BIOS updates in the past, and they're no big deal.
 I didn't think about how I'd do a BIOS when I _don't have a CPU_.

-I caught an extremely lucky break in realizing that the AMD Ryzen 7 1700 CPU from my [2017 homelab VM server](/building-a-vm-homelab-2017/) was compatible [from BIOS version 0212](https://www.asus.com/us/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/HelpDesk_CPU/).
+I caught a lucky break when I realized the Ryzen 7 CPU from my [2017 homelab VM server](/building-a-vm-homelab-2017/) was compatible with the Asus Prime A320 [from BIOS version 0212](https://www.asus.com/us/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/HelpDesk_CPU/).
 I borrowed the CPU and GPU from that server, and I got my new NAS server to boot!

 Strangely, even after I got the system to boot with borrowed parts, the BIOS reported that it was version XXX, which ASUS claims _is_ compatible with the AMD Athlon 3000G CPU.
-The BIOS supports downloading its own updates, and I tried doing that, but it kept telling me that I had the latest BIOS version available, even though I could clearly see later BIOS versions.

-I ended up having to download the BIOS files manually and load them on a USB disk.
 I upgraded to BIOS version XXX, and _then_ it recognized my Athlon 3000G.

 So if you're trying a similar build, watch out for CPU compatiblity.